keboola/docker-demo-app/README.md

 keboola/docker-demo:latest
 ```

-Note: `--volume` needs to be adjusted accordingly and has to lead to a `data` directory.
-For the documentation what this folder has to comply with see [https://github.com/keboola/docker-bundle/blob/master/ENVIRONMENT.md#data-folder](https://github.com/keboola/docker-bundle/blob/master/ENVIRONMENT.md#data-folder).
+Note: `--volume` needs to be adjusted accordingly and has to lead to a [`data` directory](http://developers.keboola.com/extend/common-interface/).

 ## Manual install & run